SRGSSR/srganalytics-apple/docs/GETTING_STARTED.md

 Automatic page view measurements are propagated through your application view controller hierarchy when needed.
 If your application uses custom containers you should have them conform to the `SRGAnalyticsContainerViewTracking` protocol so that they are tracked correctly.
 You must also call `srg_setNeedsAutomaticPageViewTrackingInChildViewController:` at the appropriate time to inform the analytics engine of child controller appearance.

 All standard UIKit containers (`UINavigationController`, `UIPageViewController`, `UISplitViewController` and `UITabBarController`) support container view tracking, so provided you use standard containers only no additional work is required.
 If you use custom containers, though, you must ensure they implement `SRGAnalyticsContainerViewTracking` so that page view measurements can be automatically propagated to their children view controllers.
-Refer to the related header documentation for more information
+Refer to the related header documentation for more information.

 ### Push notifications